Science at UM [S01-ep15]: From Aniridia Research to the Gravimeter

-This week, Frédéric Michon, Inserm researcher at the Montpellier Institute of Neuroscience and winner of the Groupama Prize, talks to us about his work on aniridia.
+This week, Frédéric Michon, an Inserm researcher at the Montpellier Institute of Neuroscience and winner of the Groupama Prize, talks to us about his work on aniridia.
 In the second part, Nicolas Lemoigne introduces us to the Geosciences gravimeter.

-This is a situation that is unfortunately all too familiar to people suffering from aniridia, a rare disease that affects the eye and can eventually lead to corneal blindness.
-These patients may well have reason to hope again thanks to the work of our guest.
-Frédéric Michon is a researcher at the Montpellier Institute of Neuroscience and has just been awarded the Groupama Prize for research into rare diseases for his work on aniridia.
+This is a situation all too familiar to people suffering from aniridia, a rare eye condition that can eventually lead to corneal blindness.
+Thanks to our guest’s research, these patients may well find new hope.
+Frédéric Michon is a researcher at the Montpellier Institute of Neuroscience; he has just been awarded the Groupama Prize for Research on Rare Diseases for his research on aniridia.

 Read: